-Maranatha is a regionally accredited college (see description below), and Maranatha Online is an integral department of the college, providing credible and portable learning at the undergraduate and graduate levels.
+Maranatha is a regionally accredited university (see description below), and Maranatha Online is an integral department of the University, providing credible and portable learning at the undergraduate and graduate levels.
 Its courses and programs are designed to develop lifelong learners and leaders.
 Maranatha is a member of the Academic Quality Improvement Program (AQIP) of the Higher Learning Commission (HLC), which in turn is a member of the North Central Association of Colleges and Schools (NCA).

 Types of Accreditation